amadinathaniel/cloud-starter/DETAILS.md

 ## How it Works

 The Code Scanner makes use of the Trivy Image Scanner by AquaSecuirty.

-Users can create issues containing a list of container images to be scrutinized, on the repo
+Users can create issues containing a list of container images to be scrutinized, on the repository.

-The repo scans the images in the list from the issue and reports which images are safe or unsafe as a comment to the issue

-It has a workflow that is triggered automatically when an issue is created or opened on the repository.
+The repository scans the images in the list from the issue and reports which images are safe or unsafe as a comment to the issue.
+It has a workflow that is triggered automatically when an issue is created or opened.
 To make use of the image scanner, perform the follow steps:

 -  Go to the github repository and then click on the `Issues` tab of the repository.
 You can access it directly using this [link](https://github.com/amadinathaniel/cloud-starter/issues)